Quickstart Guide

 NOTE

-It is recommended that you use your private docker registry to store the output image.
+It is recommended to use your private docker registry to store the output image.

-For more details on how to configure an Enclave OS application please refer to Adding an Enclave OS application.
+For more details on how to configure an Enclave OS application, refer to the Adding an Enclave OS Application.

-2. Once you create an Enclave OS application and click the NEXT button, you will see the Add image page where you must configure the image of the Enclave OS application.
-Click the + IMAGES button to create an image.
-Quickstart5.png Figure 7: Create an Image
+1. Once you create an Enclave OS application and click the NEXT button, you will see the Add image page where you must configure the image of the Enclave OS application.
+Click the + IMAGE button to create an image.

-• If you have added these registry credentials through the Settings page, then the check box Use saved credentials will be selected by default and the registry name will be filled automatically for the Add Registry Credentials fields.
+• If you have added these registry credentials in the Settings page of Fortanix CCM, then the check box Use same credential as input image registry will be selected by default and the registry name will be filled automatically for the Add Registry Credentials fields.

-• If you have not saved any Registry Credentials on the Settings page, then manually enter the registry credentials for the Output image name.
+• If you have not saved any Registry Credentials in the Settings page, then manually enter the registry credentials for the Output image name.

-If you selected the Image Type as AWS Nitro, enter the following details:
+4. For the Image Type as AWS Nitro Enclaves, enter the following details:

 • Memory size